mamuzic/Run3ModelGen/README.md

 # FAQ

+More will follow soon.
+In the meantime, if you have any questions at all, please contact jonas.wuerzinger@cern.ch.

 ## Adding software/updating the software version

 Unfortunately, most software included here uses in-source-builds exclusively.
 I have taken notes on how I added the different software in this cmake workflow in: